 - The City property tax remains unchanged at $0.4176 per $100 of assessed valuation.
 The Invest Franklin dedicated funding for infrastructure/transportation investment and support of City operations remains in place.
 The City of Franklin continues to maintain one of the lowest municipal property tax rates in the State of Tennessee.

-- The general pay increase for City team members will be effective the first pay period of July 2017.
+- A general pay increase for City team members will be effective the first pay period of July 2019.
 The budget includes a general pay increase of 2.5% plus an additional performance-based pay increase of up to an additional 2.5%.

-- Funding is provided for important investments in equipment replacements of $3.5 million, technology enhancements of more than $500,000, and facility improvements of nearly $500,000.
+- Funding is provided for important investments in equipment replacements ($2.67 million), technology enhancements, and facility improvements.

 - A Policy Document